 What are my obligations as a data controller?

 The data controller's primary duty is to identify personal data processing operations he or she carries out and to notify them to the Data Protection Officer.
-Notification should take place before the operation is undertaken.
+Records should take place before the operation is undertaken.
 Operations already in place should be notified as soon as possible.

 As mentioned previously, the data controller also has a responsibility to furnish certain information to data subjects.
 The data controller must also facilitate data subjects' access to their data and their exercising other rights such as rectification and erasure.